VeryGoodOpenSource/dart_frog/docs/docs/advanced/security_context.md

 # Security Context 🔑

-By default, Dart Frog starts with HTTP protocol.
-To run through HTTPS, you must pass the Security Context when calling `serve` from a [custom entrypoint](/docs/advanced/custom_entrypoint):
+By default, Dart Frog uses the insecure HTTP protocol.
+To enable the secure HTTPS protocol, you must pass a `SecurityContext` to the `serve` method in a [custom entrypoint](/docs/advanced/custom_entrypoint):

 ```dart
 import 'dart:io';